grpc/grpc-go/README.md

 ##### If you are using Go modules:

 Please ensure your gRPC-Go version is `require`d at the appropriate version in the same module containing the generated `.pb.go` files.
-For example, in your `go.mod` file:
+For example, `SupportPackageIsVersion6` needs `v1.27.0`, so in your `go.mod` file:

 ```
 module <your module name>

 require (
-    google.golang.org/grpc v1.27.0  // for SupportPackageIsVersion6
+    google.golang.org/grpc v1.27.0
 )
 ```